Carolina Reaper

 Ed Currie began growing peppers because of his interest in the health benefits of hot peppers, born from his family’s history of early death from heart disease and cancer.
 He found that indigenous populations from around the world who eat hot peppers with meals have extremely small instances of these diseases, prompting his focus on peppers as a delicious and healthy food staple.
 Read more about Ed Currie here.

-Recently, there has been some debate over whether the Carolina Reaper is genetically distinct from the Trinidad 7-Pot Primo strain, another hybrid species which is very similar in heat level and appearance.
+Recently, there has been some debate over whether the Carolina Reaper is genetically distinct from the Trinidad 7-Pot Primo strain, another hybrid species that are very similar in heat level and appearance.

 SHAPE: So the look of these fruits kinda tends to be all over the place.
-Most images you will see of the Carolina Reaper have the distinctive lobes and the stinger tail.
+Most images you will see of the Carolina Reaper have distinctive lobes and a stinger tail.
 But some Reapers do look more like Ghost Peppers.
 Check out the photos below of various Carolina Reapers.
-I gentleman was kind enough to send me photos of his Reaper crop.
+One gentleman was kind enough to send me photos of his Reaper crop.
 The below photos are all from the same plant.
 You can clearly see the variance in shapes.

 Have more information?